sgtsmall/VK2BV_Direwolf/docs/VK2BV_direwolflite_build.md

 ## Configuring direwolf as a service

 If you want direwolf to always run on startup then we should configure as a service.
 Scripts and files for this are contained in the github, although it is recommended to do refresh your git to make sure you have the latest.
+If it has been sometime since you last installed these scripts then refresh them, otherwise next step.

 ```
 cd ~